keiran-rowell/keiran-rowell.github.io/_posts/2026-01-01-the-delian-mode.md

 Distributed computing took rapid foothold outside of MIT by the early 90s because it was *useful*.
 Several US and some international campuses started using an implementation (DECathena, now [Debathena](https://debathena.mit.edu/)), though inevitably the protocols and hardware implementations changed with the frenetic obsolescence pace of the computing industry.
 The impact was conceptual, the model was no longer the monolith "supercomputer", but instead users work at domestic `clients` accessing distributed `servers` (nowdays often a "[Beowulf cluster](https://spinoff.nasa.gov/Spinoff2020/it_1.html)" of commodity computing parts).
 Computing was now non-local and the arc of technological the implications leads to virtual desktops, enterprise computing, cloud computing, and modern web services.

+---

+The internet was constituted from the elite organisations of the academic-military complex, establishing institutional resilience and decentralisation during the Cold War.
+Civic use followed not long after.
+Web 1.0 was formed from static sites of inter-linked pages of thousands of little "geo-cities" dotted as islands in cyberspace.
+To transmit their own autonomous content, everyone bore their cost and acquired the skills to host, spreading knowledge through  word-of-mouth and announcements on the public fora.
+It was useful as a reference, but not as much as a means of mass expression or a way to go viral.
+And despite dotcom hype, most Web 1.0 sites [weren't making money](https://www.investopedia.com/ask/answers/08/dotcom-pets-dot-com.asp).
+Only a handful of tech companies survived the crash, able to build empire from the rubble.
+But the connectivity remained: cables stayed buried, network switches kept routing packets, even as the companies that installed them went insolvent.
+The physical network of the internet endured, but the governance model was about to change as people opted-in to seamless communication through centralisation.

 Web 2.0 centralisation.
 Athenian parallel more clearly staked?
 In the information economy knowledge became concentrated (Neo-Athens)
  - Convenience and security centralised what was originally Web 1.0 home systems federated by LAN.
 Replacing static sites with far more interactive and social connection -- but hosted on only a handful of platforms.
 - It *did* provide communication and collaboration and community to *everyone* regardless of technical skill